 Since I earned my degree from the Counseling Graduate Program, I feel that I have developed the skill set to handle mental health issues that arise within community.
 The instructors encouraged critical thinking and created a supportive learning environment where I was free to take risk and challenge my personal beliefs, values and perspectives.
 Being CACREP accredited gives me the reassurance that I met the highest training and academic standards recognized by the field.

-- Tracy Bibbs, 2004 graduate of the Community Counseling
+- Tracy Bibbs, Doctoral Candidate (2004 graduate of the Community Counseling)

 My journey at Chicago State University was very rewarding.
 I had the opportunity to earn more than a Master’s Degree in Counseling.
 The faculty members in the counseling program provided me with mentorship that helped in my personal, academic, and professional development.
 Many of my professors infused their expertise in counseling with lectures that made learning the subject matter applicable.
 I felt extremely prepared for my career as a professional counselor in the urban community upon graduating.
 The course work was challenging and prepared me to further my education.
 I am currently a doctoral student in Counselor Education and Supervision.
 If you are considering Chicago State University as a choice for your education in counseling, I invite you to take a closer look.
 The faculty in the Counseling Program will exceed your expectations.

-Shalon McCray, M.A., 2011 graduate of Clinical Mental Health Counselor
+Shalon McCray, Doctoral Student (2011 graduate of Clinical Mental Health)